suhas991/AgentForge/README.md

 ## 🌟 **Show Your Support**

-If you find **AgentForge** helpful:
+If you find **GenAgentX** helpful:
 - ⭐ Star the repo
 - 🐦 Share it on Twitter / LinkedIn
 - 🧠 Build and showcase your own agents!

-> “AgentForge empowers creators and developers to turn AI ideas into reality — visually, instantly, and securely.”
+> "GenAgentX empowers creators and developers to turn AI ideas into reality — visually, instantly, and securely."